Southeast Florida Women’s Rehab Experience

-For 60 years, Adult & Teen Challenge, the parent of Southeast Florida Davie Women’s Rehab, substance abuse addiction treatment has provided a proven long-term and permanent recovery from addictions.
+For 60 years, Teen Challenge Southeast, the parent of Southeast Florida Women’s Rehab, substance abuse addiction treatment has provided a proven long-term and permanent recovery from addictions.
 We are part of the largest and longest continuously operated group of addiction treatment centers in the world, with over 200 centers in the U.S. and 1,300 centers worldwide.

-Southeast Florida Davie Women’s Rehab is an affordable addiction and alcohol recovery program for women, age 18 and older.
-This year-long residential program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.
+Southeast Florida Women’s Rehab is an affordable addiction and alcohol recovery program for women, age 18 and older.
+This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

 Calling addiction a “disease” is short-sighted and only deals with the symptoms of a deeper problem.
 While it is obvious that drugs and alcohol do affect the brain and actions once they are introduced, and those brain changes make it much harder for the addict to get off the substance, the addiction is actually precipitated by deeper personal issues.
 Addicts typically start “using” out of a personal need to cover up internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The addict fills such voids in their life with drugs or alcohol, which provide a temporary cover-up to the mental anguish.
 However, the substances will take hold and build a dependency, taking away the addict’s ability to stop on their own.
 The dependency becomes too powerful.
 Attempts to get off the substance can lead to painful and sometimes life-threatening withdrawal symptoms.